-Ten percent.
-30 million!
-That’s how many Americans struggle with trying to heal diabetes!
+Did you know that ten percent of our population struggles with Healing Diabetes?
+That’s 30 million people!
 While we once believed the disease to be irreversible, studies now shed light on an alternative treatment option-intermittent fasting.

 Animal studies carried out on mice showed remarkable results when the mice were put on a fasting schedule.
 Numerous stories have been reported of diabetics attributing the reversal of their disease to this seemingly extreme way of dieting.
 One such testimonial comes from one of my own patients!
-She struggled with her sugars for years, began intermittent fasting and her blood glucose readings became ideal!
+She saw Jimmy Kimmel talk about his fasting schedule and decided to try it herself.
+She has struggled with her sugars for years!
+After she began intermittent fasting, her blood glucose readings became ideal!

-When you consider the only other alternative that can potentially reverse diabetes, bariatric surgery, one may wonder, What’s the difference?
-Well, aside from surgery being super invasive, the body’s response to these types of surgeries and intermittent fasting is the same!
+Interestingly intermittent fasting has been compared to weight loss surgery in it’s effectiveness at healing diabetes.
+How can that be?
 Both greatly reduce caloric intake and both stimulate the hormone that keeps you feeling full longer.
-These effects cause you to not only lose weight quick, but they also kick your body into a sort of super-human repair mode, halting degeneration and regenerating damaged cells.
-This remarkably repairs the pancreas, among other huge health benefits, so it can begin producing adequate insulin levels, thus reversing diabetes!
+These effects cause you to not only lose weight, but they also kick your body into a sort of super-human repair mode, halting degeneration and regenerating damaged cells.
+This repairs the pancreas, among other huge health benefits, so it can begin producing adequate insulin levels, thus reversing diabetes!
 If intermittent fasting and stomach surgery have the potential of producing the same results, which would you prefer to try first?
 The least invasive one, of course!

 The answer is simple!